 Organic FarmChemical-free terraces

-Medicinal PlantsHimalayan healing flora
+Medicinal PlantsHimalayan healing herbs

 Rich BirdlifeHimalayan specialities